davidfowl/AspNetCoreDiagnosticScenarios/AspNetCoreGuidance.md

 });
 ```

-✔️**GOOD** This example checks if the http response has started before writing to the body.
+:white_check_mark: **GOOD** This example checks if the http response has started before writing to the body.

 ```C#
 app.Use(async (next, context) =>